Russian fishing boat sinks in Barents Sea | DW | 28.12.2020

-Emergency services are currently searching for 17 people still missing after a Russia trawler, the Onega, sank in the Barents Sea.
+Emergency services are currently searching for 17 people still missing after a Russian trawler, the Onega, sank in the Arctic circle.

 A fishing trawler sank in the northern Barents Sea leaving 17 people missing, Russian news agencies reported on Monday citing emergency services.